esprit-dev/homebridge-dummy/README.md

 - `lockCommand` - Arbitrary command to execute when lock mechanism is locked
 - `unlockCommand` - Arbitrary command to execute when lock mechanism is unlocked
 - `commandTemperature` - Arbitrary command to execute when temperature changes

+### Trigger Conditions

+You can trigger an accessory whenever a set of conditions are satisfied, for example, when other Homebridge Dummy accessories turn on.

+There are two logical operators to trigger the target accessory when ALL ("and") or ANY ("or") of a set of conditions are satisfied.
+This is set using `operator`.

+You can have an arbitrarily long list of conditions and they are checked in order.

+Note that due to limitations of HomeKit and Homebridge, it is only possible to check the states of other Homebridge Dummy accessories.
+One possible workaround is to set up duplicate accessories in Homebridge Dummy and use Automation to mirror the states.

+For example, if I have a physical door lock I want to "watch", then I can setup a `LockMechanism` accessory in Homebridge Dummy and create two automations to change the state of my dummy lock whenever the physical door lock is unlocked or locked.

+#### Conditions Object
+- `operator` - "and" to require ALL conditions to be satisfied, and "or" ANY
+- `operands` - A list of accessories to "watch" for state changes to see if conditions are satisfied

+#### Operand Object
+- `accessoryId` - The id of the accessory to watch for state changes
+- `accessoryState` - The desired accessory state to make this condition "true"

 ### Defaults
 - `temperatureUnits` - Units to use for thermostats, either 'C' or 'F'